Town of Whitewater

 Town Board Meetings

-Tax bills are usually mailed by early December.
+Tax bills are usually mailed by December 13.

-The full or firstinstallment is due by January 31st.
+The full payment or first installment is due by January 31st.

-installments are due July 31 and payable to the
+installments are due July 31 and payable to:

 If you move, please contact the Walworth